Codynator/network-scanner/README.md

 ## Settings

-- **Strict check** - activates input validation and prevents badly entered IP addresses from blocking scanning capabilities.
-However, if the validation is not working properly, you can disable it by setting `strict_check` to `False` in `conf.yaml`.
+- **Strict check** - enabled by default, activates input validation and prevents badly entered IP addresses from blocking scanning capabilities.
+However, if the validation is not working properly, you can disable it by unchecking the `Strict check` checkbox.
+- **Use multiple threads** - enabled by default, significantly speeds up scanning by allowing the scan process to run on multiple threads.
+If you want to use single thread, disable it.

 ## Knows issues
 1. During the process of clearing the list of found IP addresses, it can throw *CustomTkinter*'s errors in the terminal.